heremaps/naksha/docs/BINARY.md

 - partition-number: u8
 - uid: u32

-When multiple tuple-numbers are encoded in an array, then the optional values (storage-, map-, and collection-number) can be shared in the header, so the array header can declare for each of them a shared value that is valid for all encoded tuple-numbers.
+When tuple-numbers are encoded, they are always encoded in an array, and the values storage-, map-, and collection-number, can be shared in the header, so the array header can declare for each of them a shared value that is valid for all encoded tuple-numbers.
 This can reduce the storage size.
 If encoded standalone, all values need to be encoded, which makes a tuple-number a 224-bit value (28-byte).
 In an array, each tuple-number can be reduced to 92-bit (12-byte), when they come from the same storage, map and collection.

 The **storage-number**, **map-number**, and **collection-number** are just unique identifiers of the storage, map, and collection in which all tuples of the feature, to which this tuple-number belongs, are stored.